SaraIsachari/K2View-Academy/articles/09_translations/05_translations_code_examples.md

 ![image](/articles/09_translations/images/09_04_03%20Table%20Population.png)

 This example displays how to apply the Data Transformation Rule in a Table Population.
-The Translation trnOrderType defines a list of Input  /Output combinations.
-When the target table is populated, Fabric populates the ORDER_TYPE  in the target table’s ORDERS column using the trnOrderType Translation and a value in the query_public_orders.order_type source field.
+The Translation **trnOrderType** defines a list of Input/Output combinations.
+When the target table is populated, Fabric populates the **ORDER_TYPE**  in the target table’s ORDERS column using the trnOrderType Translation and a value in the **query_public_orders.order_type** source field.

 ## Example of Using a Translation with Type = SQL